Sajid5713/NamasteReact/README.md

 Q: Why is React known as React?<br />
 Ans: It was Library developed by facebook developer in 2013 and it was named "React" because it was meant to help developers to build fast and "reactive" interfaces.

-Q: What is cross-origin in the script tag?
+Q: What is cross-origin in the script tag?<br />
 Ans: When we want to load a resources from another domain aside from our own domain.
 Here is where CROS is needed.
 It is way to interact between browser and server; it also determine if it is safe to allow cross-origin request.
 So it is basically used for the security purpose.

 Q: What is the difference between React and ReactDOM?<br />